eeskandar/wordWise-app/README.md

 ///////////////////////////////////////////////////////

 To run this proyect, you need two terminals:
-1-For the fake server (json-server): npm run server 2-For the app (well... everything): npm run dev
+1- For the fake server (json-server): npm run server 2- For the app (well... everything): npm run dev